gregsaun/maker_cheatsheet/3d_printing/README.md

 | num_perimeters         | 3 | 3 |
 | perimeters_thickness   | num_perimeters * extrusion_width - 0.1 | 1.25 |

 Note: I do not know why I have to add this "-0.1" in perimeters_thickness.
 If I do not do this in Fusion 360, then I get a too fat perimeter.
+Any idea is welcome :)

 #### Vertical (compared to heated bed)